 These waves contain vital information about the internal structure of the Earth.
 As seismic waves pass through the Earth, they are refracted, or bent, like rays of light bend when they pass though a glass prism.

 Because the speed of the seismic waves depends on density, we can use the travel-time of seismic waves to map change in density with depth, and show that the Earth is composed of several layers.

-This brittle outermost layer varies in thickness from 25 to 60 km under continents, and from 4 to 6 km under the oceans.
+This brittle outermost layer varies in thickness from about 25 to 70 km under continents, and from about 5 to 10 km under the oceans.
 Continental crust is quite complex in structure and is made from many different kinds of rocks.

 Below the crust lies the dense mantle, extending to a depth of 2890 km.
 It consists of dense silicate rocks.
 Both P- and S-waves from earthquakes travel through the mantle, demonstrating that it is solid.

 However, there is separate evidence that parts of the mantle behaves as a fluid over very long geological times scales, with rocks flowing slowly in giant convection cells.

 At a depth of about 2900 km is the boundary between the mantle and the Earth's core.
 The core is composed of iron and we know that it exists because it refracts seismic waves creating a 'shadow zone' at distances between 103º and 143º (see above diagram).